carbon-language/carbon-lang/lld/docs/index.rst

 Current Status
 --------------

-lld is in its early stages of development.
+lld can self host on x86-64 Linux and x86 Windows.

-It can currently self host on Linux x86-64 with -static.
+All SingleSource tests in test-suite pass on x86-64 Linux.

 Source
 ------